Lookup Transformation

 Using the CachedData collections

-You may have notice that the ApplyRetrievedCacheToInput
+You may have noticed that the ApplyRetrievedCacheToInput

 or ApplyRetrievedCacheForMultipleOutputs

-function are giving you a CachedData object that holds multiple collections with data from the lookup source.
+object that holds multiple collections with data from the lookup source.
 One is called List

 and is an IEnumerable

-Alternatively, you can use the Items or ItemCollections.
+.
 The first one will only contain data if you have set PermitMultipleEntriesPerKey

 dictionary.
-Both are dictionaries, and accessing data in here will be much faster than using the List property (which is only a wrapper for the values of the current applicable dictionary)
+Both are dictionaries, and accessing data in them will be much faster than using the List

 or ApplyRetrievedCacheForMultipleOutputs

-and access the CachedData
+and accessing the CachedData

-object within this function.
-When you use the LookupTransformation via the Match/Retrieve attributes only, you don’t have to worry about performance.
-Internally, the lookup cache will be access via the dictionary keys, and everything should run fast.
+attributes only, you don’t have to worry about performance.
+Internally, the lookup cache will be accessed via the dictionary keys, and everything should run fast.

 Defining your own keys for matching

-The lookup expects that the incoming and the lookup object have a unique key that then is used for matching.
-You can define your own custom logic how the key is retrieved from both.
+The lookup expects that the incoming and the lookup object have a unique key that is used for matching.
+You can define your own custom logic for how the key is retrieved from both.

 Dynamic Object Support